 Lingua specializes in a wide range of medically-based services that are able to be provided in-home or via teletherapy.
 With a wide range of experience from neonatal intensive care unit, Early Intervention (Birth to 3 years old,) inpatient and outpatient therapy, Lingua has the ability to screen, evaluate, treat, and educate for many families.
-Although traditional speech-language therapy is available, below are the specialty services Lingua is able to provide.

 Provide massage techniques to maximize sleep, comfort, digestion, and neurodevelopment outcomes.

 Lingua holds a Neonatal Touch & Massage Certification® (NTMC).
 This is a one-of-a-kind certification for neonatal healthcare providers.
 NTMC™ combines a holistic, neonatal and systems theory approach to massage, with an emphasis on families and nurturing opportunities.
 This massage is provided in person or via ZOOM teaching families how to utilize.